samywang92/bamazon/README.md

 # bamazon
 This application is a bare bone version of Amazon.
+It reads from a SQL database that contains different products.
 Allows 2 views: Customer and Manager

 # Custmer View